-- In August 2023, Avenue reported preclinical results for BAER-101, a potentially best in class GABA-A α2,3 positive allosteric modulator, demonstrating it significantly suppressed seizures in a translational animal model of absence epilepsy.
+- In August 2023, Avenue reported preclinical results for BAER-101, a potentially best in class GABA_A α2,3 positive allosteric modulator, demonstrating it significantly suppressed seizures in a translational animal model of absence epilepsy.
 In an in vivo evaluation using the SynapCell's Genetic Absence Epilepsy Rat from Strasbourg ("GAERS") model of absence epilepsy, BAER-101 fully suppressed seizure activity with a minimal effective dose of 0.3 mg/kg, PO.
 The effect was fast in onset and stable throughout the duration of testing.
-The detailed preclinical results are expected to be submitted at an upcoming scientific meeting. - BAER-101 was sourced by Fortress and is currently in development at Baergic Bio, a subsidiary of Avenue.
+The detailed preclinical results are expected to be submitted at an upcoming scientific meeting.
+The combination of safety and tolerability in hundreds of patients and the preclinical efficacy data support BAER-101's continued development. - BAER-101 was sourced by Fortress and is currently in development at Baergic Bio, a subsidiary of Avenue.